Northern Ireland (Executive Formation and Organ and Tissue Donation) Act 2023

 Groups Affected

-- Northern Ireland political parties: The bill significantly impacts their ability to form an executive and could influence future election strategies.
+- Northern Ireland political parties: The bill affects their ability to form an Executive and their election strategies.

 Powered by nyModel